deontaljaard/gorilla-gorm-pg-mysql/README.md

     -e POSTGRES_PASSWORD=${DB_PASSWORD} \
     -d postgres
 ```
+6. Use psql and mysql clients to create DBs matching the name in `.env`. ([DBeaver](https://dbeaver.io/) is useful).
-The seeder file in api/seed will do the requisite setup.
+The seeder file in `api/seed` will do the requisite setup.

 ## Testing
 #### cURL scripts